Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

 Here the derived loop space $\cL X = \mathrm{Map}(S^1, X)$ is the stack of maps from $S^1$ to $X$.
 Secondary Hochschild homology is defined as the global sections of the structure sheaf of the \emph{double loop space} of $X$

 As a model of elliptic cohomology, $\mathrm{HH}^{(2)}_*(X)$ has several desirable features.
 First, the double loop space

 is the moduli space of maps out of a topological torus, which captures the underlying topology of an elliptic curve.
 Additionally categorified bundles yield cocycles in $ \mathrm{HH}^{(2)}_*(X)$, as the heuristics on elliptic cohomology would dictate.
-See also \cite{HSS, HSSS} for additional information on secondary Hochschild homology and its properties.
+We refer the reader to \cite{HSS, HSSS} for additional information on secondary Hochschild homology and its properties.

 On the other hand secondary Hochschild homology is insensitive to the complex moduli of elliptic curves, and therefore cannot be hoped to fully capture elliptic cohomology.
 Our construction can be described as a variant of (\ref{secondary}), where we promote the topological torus $S^1 \times S^1$ to an elliptic curve $E$ over a field $k$.
 When the ground field $k$ is the field of complex numbers $\mathbb{C}$, and $X$ is a complex scheme with an action of an algebraic group $G$, the resulting theory is closely related to the complexified (equivariant) elliptic cohomology of the analytification of $X$; and recovers it after passing to Tate fixed points for an appropriate action.
 One key difference with (\ref{secondary}) is that the full mapping stack